 - Centerpoint: in decimal degrees and longitude, latitude order.

 - Zoom level: any number between 0 and 22.
 This can be a fractional number like 1.5 or 6.2.

 - Bearing: a map rotation value in degrees.
 The map will be rotated and details like text labels will react by rotating right-side-up.

 - Tilt: also in degrees, a value by which the map will be tilted in perspective.

-Applications built with the Mapbox Android SDK or Mapbox iOS SDK can download maps of pre-selected regions for use when the device lacks network connectivity.
+Applications built with our mobile SDKs can download maps of pre-selected regions for use when the device lacks network connectivity.
 Offline maps are useful for apps whose users expect to travel through areas with limited data connectivity or who want to save on cellular roaming charges while traveling abroad.

 To estimate the number of tiles needed to download a region offline, check out our offline tile count estimator.
 Please note that this only generates an estimate of the number of tiles needed to load a defined region offline.
 The size of the download will vary according to the location being downloaded and the style being used in your application.

 Our mobile SDKs also automatically cache tiles and other resources that are requested during normal use of the app.
 These resources are stored in the same database as offline resources, but unlike offline resources, they are limited to 50 MB of space.
 When this limit is reached, the least-recently used resources that aren’t shared by an offline region will be evicted to make room for newer resources.